twalmsley/twalmsley.github.io/blog5/ai-coding.md

 ![Cursor AI Logo](cursor.jpeg)

-Before running Cursor, I did use the nuxt command line to initialise a single-page "hello world" project just to get off the ground, then I ran the server in development mode and opened the project directory in the IDE.
+Before running Cursor, I did use the nuxt command line tool to initialise a single-page "hello world" project just to get off the ground, then I ran the server in development mode and opened the project directory in the IDE.

 ## How is the Experience?